What are backlinks?

 In my skateboard example for the term “boosted board” you can see there wasn’t much action until the last part of 2015 leading into 2016.
-Australia, Canada, US and the UK are the predominate sources of searches.
+Australia, Canada, US, and the UK are the predominate sources of searches.
 What is also interesting is Google Trends Related Searches.
 You can see what other terms people are looking for.

-Using trends you can establish a article building campaign based on what is hot and what should receive attention.
+Using trends you can establish an article building campaign based on what is hot and what should receive attention.
 Over time trends can help you predict seasonal changes that you can take advantage of by creating content people will want to link to and find during different times of the year.

 8. Finding Mentions And Shout Outs

 There are two main methods for finding mentions and shout outs about your company, products or name.